 Please take advantage of the options to prepay your student's meal accounts.
-Prepaid meal accounts help the lunch lines go faster and gives students more time to eat, relax, and play.
+Prepaid meal accounts help the lunch lines go faster and give students more time to eat, relax, and play.
 It also gives you the peace of mind of not having to worry about looking for lunch money every day or worry that it might get lost, stolen or used for other things other than lunch.

 Corona Norco Unified School District Provides On-line Payment Service for Parents

-The Corona Norco USD is pleased to provide a new on-line service that allows parents to prepay for student meals using a credit or debit card.
-MySchoolBucks is a complete service that is designed to meet increasing parental demands on school districts for the ability to check account balances and see their child’s food purchases.
+The Corona Norco USD is pleased to provide a new online service that allows parents to prepay for student meals using a credit or debit card.
+K12PaymentsCenter is a complete service that is designed to meet increasing parental demands on school districts for the ability to check account balances and see their child’s food purchases.
 This service helps parents by eliminating worries about lost or stolen lunch money and they can make payments whenever it’s convenient, 24 hours a day, 7 days a week, 365 days a year.
 Please allow 24-48 hours for payments to post to your student's account.

-Parents of the Corona Norco USD can access this service by going to www.myschoolbucks.com and create an account.
-The students’ privacy is protected by requiring that the user provide the birth date, student’s ID number and the child’s name.
+Parents of the Corona Norco USD can access this service by going to k12paymentcenter.com and create an account.
+The students’ privacy is protected by requiring that the user provide the birth date, student’s ID number, and the child’s name.
 For a small fee, the parents can use their Visa, Mastercard or Debit card to deposit money directly into their child’s account.
 Parents have the ability to view student meal purchases, check their balances, set up low-balance email reminders and schedule recurring payments.

 Online payments are a simple, safe and secure way to make payments to your students account 24 hours a day at your convenience.